Breaking News | IPOB: At Last, NBC Slams N5m Fine On Channels TV, Inspiration FM

 Similarly, Inspiration FM Lagos reportedly aired a broadcast of IPOB wherein it made “secessionist claims”.

-In a statement on Thursday, NBC acting director-general, Armstrong Idachaba, said the sections of the code breached by the stations are “class A” offences which attract the “immediate order of suspension of broadcast services; suspension of licence and immediate shut down”.
+READ ALSO: We are not responsible for Police commissioner’s death – IMN In a statement on Thursday, NBC acting director-general, Armstrong Idachaba, said the sections of the code breached by the stations are “class A” offences which attracts the “immediate order of suspension of broadcast services; suspension of licence and immediate shut down”.

-According to Idachaba, NBC reviewed the appeals of both stations and decided to set aside the option of suspension of license.
+According to Idachaba, NBC reviewed the appeals of both stations and decided to set aside the option of suspension of licence.

-“The NBC has reviewed the appeals and apologies from both stations, and has decided to set aside the option of suspension of license,” he said.
+“The NBC has reviewed the appeals and apologies from both stations, and has decided to set aside the option of suspension of licence,” he said.

 “The commission has, however, directed both stations to pay N5 million penalty each to serve as a deterrent.”